Local and energy-resolved topological invariants for Floquet systems: Driven 2D Chern insulator

-The computation of the signature employing the effective Floquet Hamiltonian for a driven system is numerically much more efficient compared to the standard treatment where a homotopy-based winding number involving three integrals is used~\cite{Rudner2013,TitumPRX2016}.
-We can make the computation even more efficient by employing a block LDU decomposition of the matrix $L_{x,y, E} \left(X,Y, H\right)$.
-Then $L_{x,y, E} \left(X,Y, H\right)=P_{L} D P_{U}$, with $P_{L}~(P_U)$ being a block lower~(upper) triangular matrix and $D$ a block diagonal matrix~\cite{ChadhaPRB2024} and we can use Sylvester’s law of inertia to obtain ${\rm sig}[L_{x,y, E} \left(X,Y, H\right)]={\rm sig}[D]$~\cite{BuenoLAA2007}, which involves diagonalizing a lower dimensional matrix (blocks of $D$), hence making the computation faster.
-With a fast and efficient way to calculate both a space- and energy-resolved Chern marker, we can study Floquet systems in real space.
-To access pure bulk properties, we simply compute $C_E$ at each lattice site of a small box well inside the system and then take an average over the total number of sites entrapped inside the box.
+Here, Eq.~\eqref{chernNoLDLT} involves diagonalizing only a lower dimensional matrix, i.e.~the blocks of $D$, hence making the computation faster.
+With a fast and efficient way to calculate both a space- and energy-resolved Chern marker, we now have a tool to study Floquet systems in real space.
+To access pure bulk properties, we simply compute $C_E$ at each lattice site of a small box well inside the system and then take an average over the total number of sites entrapped inside said box.